radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/global-sync-commands.md

 **`- propertyfilename <property file name>`**
 <br>[required] The full path to a file containing the connector configuration properties.

+>[!note]
->**Note - the contents of the file must be in JSON format.
-An example of the syntax used inside the properties file is shown below.**
+>The contents of the file must be in JSON format.
+An example of the syntax used inside the properties file is shown below.

 >**{ "pollingInterval" : 10001, "sizeLimit" : 1001, "retryIntervalOnError" : 10001,
 "retryIntervalOnConnectionError" : 10001, "retryIntervalOnCommitError" :